“Your price is too high.”

 Your salespeople must be willing to walk—even when prospects are sparse.
 In the end, buyers that continually price cut and commoditize your offerings aren’t the type of buyers you want to partner with.

 There’s nothing more powerful for building value than having the confidence to walk away from a deal that isn’t the right fit.
 By practicing that attitude, your salespeople will learn to stand their ground and create value that prospects won’t want to miss out on.

 The truth is, the reply “your price is too high” will always be something your salespeople have to face (and there will always be a competitor willing to cut their prices lower than yours).
 They key is having a plan in place to handle price objections in a way that builds value and gives your salespeople the upper hand every time.

 Make sure your team has that plan ready and perfected the next time they hear, “your price is too high.”

-The Brook’s Group’s How to Sell Against Lower Priced Competition Workshop gives your salespeople the strategies and tactics for handling price objections, and is a great option for your annual sales meeting.
+The Brook’s Group’s Sales Negotiation Training program gives your salespeople the strategies and tactics for handling price objections that arise during the decision-making process, and is a great option for your annual sales meeting.
 Learn More.